Customer willingness to recommend

 Understanding Promoters, Passives & Detractors

 It’s easy to focus on the customers who seem to be the ‘biggest fans’(e.g. the Promoters).
-But, it’s also important to pay close attention to the customers who may be ‘Passive’ or ‘Detractors’ too.
+But it’s also important to pay close attention to customers who may be ‘Passive’ or ‘Detractors.

-Passives are on the cusp of being promoters, so it is worth exploring how to improve their experience and perceptions so you can improve on future scores.
+Passives are on the cusp of becoming promoters, so it is worth exploring how to enhance their experience and perceptions to improve future scores.
 Engage with your customers – ask them questions like “what could we do better?”
 Increasing your number of promoters will boost your brand health.

 Detractors also require close attention.
 If someone is actively dissuading others from using your brand, they could sway a passive or convert a promoter.